oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

     -   Output
         -   Success/Failure

-Note: If snapName is not passed, all the snaps of the consistency group are stoppped
+Note: If snapName is not passed, all the snaps of the consistency group are stopped

 ### REST APIs